huggingface/blog/os-llms.md

 This post is divided into the following sections:
 1. Brief background on text generation
-2. Types of text generation models
+2. Licenses
-3. Licenses
+3. Tools in Hugging Face Ecosystem for LLM Serving
-4. Tools in Hugging Face Ecosystem
+4. Parameter Efficient Fine Tuning (PEFT)

 ## Brief Background on Text Generation